jvfu/enyo/RELATIONAL_CHANGELOG.md

 _listeners_ is a property used for declarative additions in kind definitions but for an instance is the _listeners()_ method returning a mutable array of any listeners for the instance.

+### ComputedSupport

+_defaultValue_ was removed as an operational configuration option for a computed property.

+Added _isComputed()_ method, primarily for internal use.